andykarpov/karabas-pro/README.md

-# karabas-pro
+# Karabas-pro

-FPGA based retrocomputer with FDD and HDD controllers
+FPGA based retrocomputer with FDD and HDD controllers.